stacks-network/docs/docs/tutorials/hello-stacks.md

 We're importing the network we'll be calling the transaction on and a utility helper from the `transactions` package that will help to encode our data in a format that the Clarity contract can understand.

 Now we need to add a new constant to hold the network that we are using.
-In our case we want to be using `Mocknet`, which we can add using the following right under our current state declarations.
+In our case we want to be using `Mocknet`, which we can add using the following to the `submitMessage` function.

 ```jsx
 const network = new StacksMocknet();